shumintan/introtoIM/week 3/readme.md

 ![](TAN_FinalArtProject2.png)

 ## Challenges
-The process for this assignment definitely took a longer time to figure out.
-There was a lot of trial/error with arrays and with translation/rotation.
-I think I just find it hard to create a mental image of what it would look like in code.
-Oftentimes, I would also have a fixated image/artwork that I have in mind, but this assignment has taught me that artwork can be created when we go with the flow as well.
+The process for this assignment definitely took longer time to figure out.
+There was a lot of trial/error with arrays and with translations/rotations.
+I find it incredibly difficult to create a mental image of what I want my code to look like.
+Oftentimes, I would  have a fixated image/artwork that I have in mind, but it turns out otherwise!
+This assignment has taught me that artwork can be created when we go with the flow too.
 So flexiblility is key!

 ## Reflections
 I found this assignment, again, very fun and frustrating!!
-Fun, because I was starting to get to grips with coding language.
-I was more comfortable and confident with the format and structure of code.
+Fun, because I am starting to get to grips with coding language.
+I am more comfortable and confident with the format and structure of code.
 Frustrating, however, because I had to spend extra time on the trial/error process with arrays and object-orientation.
 Am glad that I finally could produce artwork that I am happy with.